 3.3.
-Non-representative training set
+Nonrepresentative Training Set

 The training-set based error estimators we have introduced rely on the spectroscopic training set to characterize the errors of the photometric set.
 Hence, the quality of the error estimate depends in principle on the degree to which the training set is a representative subsample of the photometric set.
 Since spectroscopic samples often are not simply random subsets of the parent photometric samples from which they are drawn, one might have concerns about the robustness of these error estimates.
-Here, we consider cases of non-representative training sets and show that the training-set error estimators perform satisfactorily provided the training set covers the full magnitude range of the photometric sample.
+Here we consider cases of nonrepresentative training sets and show that the training-set error estimators perform satisfactorily, provided the training set covers the full magnitude range of the photometric sample.

-In order to illustrate the issue, we have constructed two non-representative training sets using the DES catalog generator.
-One training set (labelled Flat) has a flat i-magnitude distribution at i < 24 instead of the increasing distribution characteristic of a flux-limited sample; bright (faint) objects are over- (under-)represented compared to the photometric sample.
-The second training set (labelled Extr) has an i-magnitude distribution highly skewed to bright magnitudes, i < 22, since a spectroscopic set typically does not go as faint as the corresponding photometric sample.
+In order to illustrate this issue, we have constructed two nonrepresentative training sets using the DES catalog generator.
+One training set (labeled "Flat") has a flat i-magnitude distribution at i < 24, instead of the increasing distribution characteristic of a flux-limited sample; bright (faint) objects are overrepresented (underrepresented) compared to the photometric sample.
+The second training set (labeled "Extr") has an i-magnitude distribution highly skewed toward bright magnitudes, i < 22, since a spectroscopic set typically does not go as faint as the corresponding photometric sample.
 Both training sets have flat redshift and SED type distributions, differing from those of the fiducial DES mock catalog.
-The i-magnitude distributions, as well as the $z{\rm phot}$ vs $z{\rm spec}$ plots, are shown in Figure 5.
+The i-magnitude distributions, as well as the z{phot} vs. z{spec} plots, are shown in Figure 5.
 Each training set contains 50,000 galaxies.
-We used the training sets to derive Neural Network photo-z solutions, which were then used to estimate photo-z's for the DES mock photometric catalog.
-Photo-z errors were estimated using the NNE method, again using the same non-representative training sets in each case.
-In Fig. 6, we show the estimated vs. empirical error (top panels) and the error distributions (bottom panels) for the two cases.
-We see that the NNE error method estimates the errors correctly at the $\sim 10\%$ level while maintaining Gaussianity in both cases.
-In the case of the Flat training set, the error accuracy degradation is less than 1%compared to the representative training case.
-Given the fact that the Neural Network photo-z quality is itself degraded by $\sim 10\%$ compared to the representative case in scatter, these results show that the NNE error estimator is robust against differing distributions of the training and photometric sets.
+We used the training sets to derive neural network photo-z solutions, which were then used to estimate photo-z values for the DES mock photometric catalog.
+Photo-z errors were estimated using the NNE method, again using the same nonrepresentative training sets in each case.
+In Figure 6, we show the estimated vs. empirical error (top) and the error distributions (bottom) for the two cases.
+We see that the NNE error method estimates the errors correctly at the $\sim 10\%$ level, while maintaining Gaussianity in both cases.
+In the case of the flat training set, the error accuracy degradation is less than 1% compared to the representative training case.
+Given the fact that the neural network photo-z quality is itself degraded by $\sim 10\%$ compared to the representative case in scatter, these results show that the NNE error estimator is robust against differing distributions of the training and photometric sets.